 In addition, because both stand-alone Medicare Part D plans and Medicare Advantage plans are offered by private insurance companies, not all drug coverage is exactly the same – and in turn, when exactly Medicare enrollees reach their coverage gap can also differ from one plan to another.

-For 2018, the Medicare prescription drug plan initial coverage limit is $3,750.
-This coverage gap ends once an enrollee has spent a total of $5,000 out-of-pocket for covered medication(s).
-Also for this year (2018), Medicare Part D enrollees will receive a discount of 65% on the total cost of brand name medications that are purchased while you are inside of the donut hole.
+For 2019, the Medicare prescription drug plan initial coverage limit is $3,820.
+This coverage gap ends once an enrollee has spent a total of $5,100 out-of-pocket for covered medication(s).
+Medicare Part D enrollees also receive a discount of 65% on the total cost of brand name medications that are purchased while you are inside of the donut hole.

 This includes a 50% discount that is paid by the manufacturer of the brand name medication – and it can also apply towards moving you forward to get out of the Medicare donut hole.
 (The additional 15% of the discount that is paid by your Medicare Part D plan, however, will not count towards this).